mlcommons/policies/TERMS OF USE.md

 You may cite either official results obtained from the MLPerf results page or unofficial results measured independently.
 If you cite an unofficial result you must clearly specify that the result is “Unverified” in text and clearly state “Result not verified by MLPerf” in a footnote.
 The result must comply with the letter and spirit of the relevant MLPerf rules.
 For example:

-_SmartAI Corp announced an unverified score of 0.3 on the MLPerf v0.5 Training Closed Division - Image Classification benchmark using a cluster of 20 SmartChips running MLFramework v4.1 [1]._
+_SmartAI Corp announced an unverified score of 0.3 on the MLPerf Image Classification benchmark using a SmartCluster running MLFramework v4.1 [1]._

-_[1] Result not verified by MLPerf.
+_[1] MLPerf v0.5 Training ResNet-v1.5; Result not verified by MLPerf.
 MLPerf name and logo are trademarks.
 See www.mlperf.org for more information._

 ## MLPerf allows but does not endorse combining results of benchmarks